-- -print causes Frama-C's representation for the analyzed source files to be printed as a single C program (see Section 5.3). - -ocode <file name> redirects all output code of the current project to the designated file.

--keep-comments keeps C comments in-lined in the code.
+- -print causes Frama-C's representation for the analyzed source files to be printed as a single C program (see Section 5.3). - -ocode <file name> redirects all output code of the current project to the designated file. - -keep-comments keeps C comments in-lined in the code. - -unicode uses unicode characters in order to display some ACSL symbols.
+This option is set by default, so one usually uses the opposite option -no-unicode.